-Though expensive, with costs rarely dipping below $50,000 in any market, room additions return high value in relation to their cost.
-The process of adding a room or more to your house is a grueling one.
-You're basically building a mini-house, complete with all the trappings of a house-build: architect, contractor, permits, wiring, HVAC, plumbing, change orders, and more.
+Though expensive, with costs rarely dipping below five figures in any market, full-size house additions typically return high value in relation to their building cost.
+The process of adding a conventional addition to your house is long and arduous.
+Often it helps to consider that you are basically building a mini-house, complete with all of the trappings of a house-build, good or bad: architect, contractor, permits, wiring, HVAC, plumbing, change orders, and more.

-A house bump out is an addition scaled way down.
-In fact, it's not even a room anymore--it's an enhancement to an existing room.
-The bump out can add another 50 square feet to your kitchen so that you can squeeze in a kitchen island.
-Or it can turn a powder room into a bathroom with a shower.
-Or it can cantilever a few more feet out into thin air to turn a cramped dining area into a comfortable place to eat and socialize.
+A room addition or house bump out is an addition scaled far down.
+It might be another 50 square feet added to your kitchen so that you can squeeze in a kitchen island.
+Or you might cantilever a few more feet out into thin air to turn a cramped dining area into a comfortable place to eat and socialize.